 Commonly used regime

-- Typical dosage is approximately 5mg/kg/day in two divided doses.
+- Typical dosage is approximately 5mg/kg/day in two divided doses in patient less than 40kgs.
 Some patients may respond to 2mg/kg/day.
-Dose can be increased to 8-9mg/kg/day in refractory cases (a patient is probably failing the drug if there is no significant effect on seizures above 7mg/kg/day).
+Dose can be increased to 8-9mg/kg/day in selected drug-resistant cases (a patient is probably failing the drug if there is no significant effect on seizures above 7mg/kg/day).
 Advice from a Paediatric Neurologist may be helpful.

 - Starting dose 0.5-1mg/kg/day in two divided doses increasing either weekly or fortnightly by 0.5mg/kg/day to target.
 In certain acute situations such as an epileptic encephalopathy or status, initiating dose can be higher (e.g. 2mg/kg/day) and rate of escalation faster.
 Consultation with Paediatric Neurology may be helpful.